On Photography: Kwame Brathwaite, 1938-present

 Randalls Island Jazz Festival

 It was 1959 and Kwame Brathwaite and his camera took the ferry from Manhattan to the jazz festival on Randalls Island.
-The list of performers then reads like a list of the best of the best jazz players: Dizzy Gilespie (opening photo, bottom row, third image,) Dinah Washington, Thelonius Monk He photographed Thelonius Monk from the height of the pianist’s bench making him look like a towering figure (opening photo, top row, second image.)
-He shot Cannonball Adderly, part of the Miles Davis Sextet, offstage being interviewed for the Armed Forces Radio Service (opening photo, bottom row, fourth image on top.)
+The list of performers then reads like a list of the best of the best jazz players: Dizzy Gilespie (opening photo, bottom row, third image), Dinah Washington, Thelonious Monk He photographed Thelonious Monk from the height of the pianist’s bench making him look like a towering figure (opening photo, top row, second image).
+He shot Cannonball Adderly, part of the Miles Davis Sextet, offstage being interviewed for the Armed Forces Radio Service (opening photo, bottom row, fourth image on top).

 “He understood as a photographer that you always have control of what you’re portraying, but that you are also always driving for the truth of that person,” Brathwaite’s son, Kwame Jr. said, “He’s always seeking out that glow, that inner spirit.
 That was his mastery.”